Introducing Chip Cards

 Enhanced Security for your Debit Cards

-Effective January, 2016 First Federal will offer debit cards with chip technology.
+Effective January, 2016 First Federal began offering debit cards with chip technology.
 The embedded computer chip provides more security and wider international acceptance.

 A microchip embedded in the card adds a new layer of protection against fraud for purchases made at the point of sale.
 Information programmed into the chip is personalized for your account and each transaction generates a unique code, adding an extra safeguard against unauthorized use and counterfeiting.